Tautological classes and symmetry in Khovanov-Rozansky homology: Markov moves

 Putting things together, we obtain \begin{theorem} Let $L$ be a link with $c$ components labeled $1, \ldots, c$ represented as the closure of a braid $b$ on $n$ strands with the corresponding permutation $w$.
 Let $e$ be the number of the positive crossings of $\beta$ minus the number of the negative ones.
 For each $k$ define a $\CCA_{c,\infty}$-module by

-This module is independent of the presentation of the link up to an isomorphism in the category $\CCA_{c,\infty}/\C$. \end{theorem} \begin{proof} The cyclic invariance was established in Proposition \ref{prop:cyclicity}, so it is enough to prove invariance under the Markov moves.
+This module is independent of the presentation of the link up to an isomorphism in the category $\CCA_{c,\infty}/\C$. \end{theorem} \begin{proof} The cyclic invariance was established in Proposition \ref{prop:cyclicity}.
+Indeed, for permutations $v,w$ there is a bijection between the cycles of permutations $vw$ and $wv$, therefore the isomorphism $\tau_{v,w}:\CA_{vw}\to \CA_{wv}$ intertwines the maps $\beta_{vw}:\CA_{c,n}\to \CA_{vw}$ and $\beta_{wv}:\CA_{c,n}\to \CA_{wv}$ for some choices of representatives $j_i$ and corrections.
+By Proposition \ref{prop: twisted projector} these choices do not affect the isomorphism classes of pullbacks under $\beta_{vw}$ and $\beta_{wv}$ respectively.

+Let us prove invariance under the Markov II moves.
 If $b$ is a braid on $n$ strands, then

 by Proposition \ref{prop:markov 1}.
 The claim follows from Proposition \ref{prop:markov 2}.
 The proof for $T_n^{-1}$ is analogous. \end{proof}